univention/office365/doc/README-code.md

 * API reference for [groups](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0).
 * API reference for [teams](https://docs.microsoft.com/en-us/graph/api/resources/teams-api-overview?view=graph-rest-1.0).

-Most of the functions of the `Core` are internally documented with the url to the Microsoft Graph API endpoint documentation.
+Most of the functions of the `Core` are internally documented with the URL to the Microsoft Graph API endpoint documentation.

 #### Azure Objects

-To keep an Object-Oriented approach some resources of the Microsoft Graph API are being organized into classes representing the objects in the Microsoft Azure Directory service.
+To keep an object oriented programming approach, some resources of the Microsoft Graph API are being organized into classes representing the objects in the Microsoft Azure Directory service.

-This classes contains the attributes and methods needed to interact with the Microsoft Graph API on a higher level of abstraction.
+These classes contain the attributes and methods needed to interact with the Microsoft Graph API on a higher level of abstraction.
 This avoids direct calls to the core, grouping some functionalities with the data that these calls require.

-The classes are implemented as [Dataclasses](https://docs.python.org/3/library/dataclasses.html) but with the [attr.s](https://www.attrs.org) library help to make it compatible with 2.7.
+The classes are implemented as [Python Data Classes](https://docs.python.org/3/library/dataclasses.html), but with the [attrs](https://www.attrs.org) library help to make it compatible with Python 2.7.

-Without going into too much detail (you can look into [the code](/modules/univention/office365/microsoft/objects/azureobjects.py)) the detailed description of each method, here are some details to keep in mind.
+Without going into too much detail (you can look into [the code](/modules/univention/office365/microsoft/objects/azureobjects.py)), keep the following details in mind:
-* `AzureObject` require an instance of a `Core` that in turn needs an `Account` since you need to be authorized in Azure to perform operations on the resources.  `set_core` method is used for this.
+* `AzureObject` requires an instance of a `Core` that in turn needs an `Account` since you need to be authorized in Azure to perform operations on the resources. `set_core()` method is used for this.
 * Due to Azure Active Directory security policies, users or groups in the Azure AD can't be deleted during synchronization.
   * They are merely disabled and renamed.
   * The licenses are revoked in the Azure Active Directory so that they become available to other users.
   * Users and groups whose names start with `ZZZ_deleted` can be deleted in Microsoft 365 Admin Center.

-#### Classes
+##### Classes

+To represent the Azure Active Directory resources available in the Microsoft Graph API, the following classes are defined:

 * **AzureObject**: Parent class that gathers the attributes and methods shared by most of the other objects.
 * **UserAzure**: Object representation of a [User in Azure](https://docs.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0).